 Three weeks later, the paper published a response from an unnamed member of the Wycombe board of guardians, rebutting most of the allegations.

 The Guardians had a change of heart regrading workhouse provision and in 1843 a new workhouse was erected at a site near Saunderton.
 It was designed by George Gilbert Scott and William Bonython Moffatt who were the architects of many other workhouses, including nearby ones at Amersham and Windsor.
 The Saunderton workhouse site location and layout are shown on the 1897 map below.

 Unlike most of the earlier workhouse designs, the building had a T-shaped main block.
 At the centre would probably have been the Master's quarters, board-room, and offices.
 Males were placed in one wing and females in the other.
 In the central wing to the rear of the centre were the kitchen and the dining hall which also served as a chapel.

 An infirmary was located at the the north of the main workhouse.
 Again, this had male and female wings.
 It was later extended at each side as can be seen from the 1950s aerial view below.

 By 2001, the former workhouse buildings had all been demolished except for one small white block.
 A medical company now occupies the site.

 Wycombe Union School, Bledlow

-The former Bledlow workhouse was converted for use as the union school and was used to accommodate pauper children away from the main workhouse.
+The former Bledlow workhouse was converted for use as the Wycombe Union's residential school and was used to accommodate pauper children away from the main workhouse.
 Its location and layout are shown on the 1897 map below.